 The total area of the river is about 35,000 square kilometres (13,500 square miles).
 Throughout history the surrounding lands have been among the most densely populated areas in Argentina and Uruguay.
 Buenos Aires is located on the northern shore and Montevideo on the southern.

 From our spot here at Puerto Maduro the river or estuary unquestionably looks like an ocean.
-On the horizon there is not the faintest sign of land.
-It is only the unclear waters that suggest that we are not exactly at the Atlantic Ocean.
+On the horizon there is not the faintest sign of land, although Uruguay and Colonia del Sacramento on the other shore are just a little less than an hour away.
+Only the unclear waters suggest that we are not exactly at the Atlantic Ocean.

 The river is remarkably rich in history.
 Prior to the arrival of Europeans the surrounding land was inhabited by the indigenous South American people.
 From the 16th century onwards Spaniards and Portuguese arrived to trade and settle in the fertile areas along the river with abundant natural resources for agricultural purposes.
 Little by little the population along the banks increased and cities arose.
 At the end of the European colonisation and rule, the new established port cities continued to exploit the river areas.